oghb/haxball-client/FAQ.md

 - #### How do I download the new version?
   If a new version has come out, when you launch the client you'll get a pop-up asking you if you want to download the new version, and if that's the case it will automatically be downloaded in your Downloads folder

+- #### When I start using the new version, will I lose all my settings and customizations?
+  No you won't

 - #### When will the new version come out?
   A new version where the "Old build" warning is removed will come out as soon as I have the time to fix some problems with the tool I build the client with